threefoldtech/0-core/docs/interacting/jumpscale.md

 The below script expects that you know the IP address of the Core0 and that you can access it from the machine running the script.
 A custom [ZeroTier](https://www.zerotier.com/) network is used for that.

-See the [Getting Started](../gettingstarted/gettingstarted.md) section for the G8OS installation options.
+See the [Getting Started](../gettingstarted/gettingstarted.md) section for the Zero-OS installation options.

 The following script creates a container, installs OpenSSH, authorizes a SSH key inside the container and start the OpenSSH server.